 - “Fire lane” being painted on the pavement.

 - Vehicles not parked between two white lines, including unmarked curbs on campus.

 - Vehicles parked in areas not specifically designated for parking.

-- Vehicles parked illegally in a space designated as disabled.
+- Vehicles parked illegally in a space designated as accessible.

-Only those with state-issued disabled plates or placards and a paid Washington University permit or pass may use the disabled spaces on campus.
-Permit holders needing disabled parking should register with Parking & Transportation Services.
+Only those with state-issued accessibility plates or placards and a paid Washington University permit or pass may use the accessible spaces on campus.
+Permit holders needing accessible parking should register with Parking & Transportation Services.

 - Vehicles displaying a lost, stolen, invalid or fraudulent annual or short-term pass.